michel-leonard/AVL-trees-C/README.md

 ### Real use of AVL

-There is one github project that use this [AVL](https://github.com/michel-leonard/C-Quadratic-Sieve#AVL-trees) base, it's a Pure C factorizer using self-initialising **Quadratic Sieve**.
+There is one GitHub project that use this AVL implementation, it's a [Factorization software using Quadratic Sieve](https://github.com/michel-leonard/C-Quadratic-Sieve).

-In 2024, this AVL structure is used.

 # Functions
 The 4 provided functions are :